Happy birthday Walshie

 1927 - Willie Devlin scored four goals and Gordon Hodgson also netted a hat-trick as we trounced Portsmouth 8-2 at Anfield, our first ever meeting with Pompey, with left-winger George Pither nabbing the other, his only senior reds strike.
 Left-half Tom Bromilow was playing his 300th reds game.
 We had gone in 6-0 up at half-time, as well as having two goals ruled out, for handball and offside.

-1994 - Steve McManaman was denied his only reds treble when his third goal in our 4-1 defeat of Sheffield Wednesday at Anfield was later credited as a Des Walker own goal.
+1994 - Steve McManaman was denied his only reds treble while making his hundredth League appearance when his third goal in our 4-1 defeat of Sheffield Wednesday at Anfield was later credited as a Des Walker own goal.
 Ian Rush equalised after the break after we had gone in behind to an Ian Nolan goal.

 2017 – Philippe Coutinho scored in his third consecutive game as we were held to a 1-1 draw at Rafael Benítez’s Newcastle United.